 High hedges: complaining to the council explains what happens if we get involved.

 If you have tried without success to resolve matters and want us to get involved please:

-- If you meet the criteria explained in the Guidance notes please complete our High Hedges Complaint Form and send it to us with your fee, to cover what can be lengthy investigations.
+- If you meet the criteria please complete our High Hedges Complaint Form and send it to us with your fee, to cover what can be lengthy investigations.
 We charge £500 currently, reduced to £250 for those receiving certain benefits.